cms-dev/cms/README.md

 - FARIO 2012 (French-Australian Regional Informatics Olympiad), March 2012;

-- training camps for the selections of the national teams of Australia and Italy;
+- training camps for the selections of the national teams of Australia, Italy and Latvia.

 - laboratory exercises and exams of the course "Algorithms and data structures" at University of Trento (year 2011-2012).